JGCarroll/joplin-desktop-snap/README.md

 The functionality in the settings to specificy an editor by file location will not work because the snap won't see any other editors due to the sandboxing.

 Effectively this means external editors like Gedit, VSCode, Gimp, Pinta, etc, are likely to be fine; but CLI based such as Vim may not be possible without effort on the users side to create a .desktop file manually for it.

+If the dialogue has remembered a selection and you wish to make a change, either change the default application registered to open .md files in the native system which should prompt the snap to ask again (And change back, if desired), or run `rm $HOME/.local/share/flatpak/db/desktop-used-apps` and log in and out of the user session.

 ## ARM support
 Joplin does not officially have ARM support and I don't have the hardware to test it in an ARM environment sufficiently, so this snap is currently X86_64 only.